MyNorthland

 Consult your financial aid award for information on your award package for each school year.
 You must complete all required forms and submissions to receive financial aid disbursements.

 If you are looking for Federal Student Loans, Alternative Student Loans, or Parent Loan for Undergraduate Students (PLUS) to help cover the costs of your bill, consult your financial aid award to review your options or visit our loans information page.
-You can also contact our Financial Services Specialist at 715-682-1255.
+You can also contact our financial services specialist at 715-682-1255.

 Refund Student Account

 If you have excess financial aid (after tuition, fees, room, and board) you can apply for a return of those funds.
 Get your refund using the refund request form.
-Refunds are issued twice per month beginning after the add/drop period each term – see Refund Schedule (PDF).
+Refunds are issued twice per month beginning after the add/drop period each term—see Refund Schedule (PDF).
 Timing of refunds may be subject to change based on extenuating circumstances.
 Students who have submitted a form for a scheduled refund day will be contacted if a refund date will be rescheduled.

 Change of Circumstances